jYannni/jYannni/README.md

 <div align="center">

-  <p> The stacks and languages I have learnt or currently learning are: </p>
+  <p> The stacks and languages I have learnt and use or currently learning are: </p>

   <table>
     <tr align="center">